A project replacing the fleet of C-130H Hercules with the new C-130-J-30, as well as training and support equipment, and a flight simulator.

 C-130J-30 fleet

-With the C-130H aircraft approaching the end of their economic life, the Future Air Mobility Capability (FAMC) project was initiated in 2017 to look at the future of the air mobility capability provided by the Royal New Zealand Air Force (RNZAF).
+With the old Hercules fleet needing to be replaced, the Future Air Mobility Capability (FAMC) project was initiated in 2017 to look at the future of the tactical airlift operations provided by the Royal New Zealand Air Force (RNZAF).

-On 5 June 2020 the Government announced that a fleet of five C-130J-30 would replace the current fleet of C-130H Hercules operated by the RNZAF for tactical airlift operations.
+On 5 June 2020 the Government announced that a fleet of five C-130J-30 Hercules would replace the current fleet.

-The C-130J had been selected as the preferred platform in 2019, and the aircraft and a full mission flight simulator are being acquired through the United States' Foreign Military Sales (FMS) process.
-Deliveries are scheduled to commence in late 2024.
+The C-130J-30 was selected as the preferred platform in 2019, with the aircraft and a full mission flight simulator to be acquired through the United States' Foreign Military Sales (FMS) process.
+Deliveries commenced in August 2024 with the arrival of NZ7011.
+The second and third aircraft landed on 29 September 2024.

-Construction of the first aircraft is progressing to schedule, with the aircraft nose and fuselage joined in 2023, and first flight undertaken in 2024.
-Personnel training is underway in the United States, and site infrastructure work has begun at RNZAF Base Auckland for the flight simulator, following a Request for Proposals process.
+Construction of the first aircraft progressed to schedule, with the aircraft nose and fuselage joined in 2023, and first flight undertaken in 2024.
+Personnel training took place in the United States, and site infrastructure work is nearing completion at RNZAF Base Auckland for the flight simulator, following a Request for Proposals process.

 Watch progress